Multi-node Acceleration for Large-scale GCNs: Background

 \textbf{Network and Message-passing Model.} Multi-node acceleration becomes an inevitable trend due to the ever-increasing demand on computation and storage capability in emerging domains such as deep learning~\cite{NVLink}.
-High-speed network interface and network topology are the basic of multi-node acceleration.
-Network interface includes NVLink for GPU interconnection, PCIe for CPU and GPU interconnection, and so on.
-Network latency is a metric used to evaluate how much time consumed by the network interface to send a minimum packet from the source to the destination.
+High-speed network interfaces and well-designed network topologies are the basics of effective multi-node acceleration.
+Network interfaces include NVLink for GPU interconnection, PCIe for CPU and GPU interconnection, and so on.
+Network latency is a metric used to evaluate how much time is consumed by the network interface to send a minimal packet from the source to the destination.
 Network topology includes star, bus, mesh, torus, and so on.
-For example, NVIDIA HGX incorporates 16 H100 GPUs together using NVLink and NVSwitch to build a star topology \footnote{https://www.nvidia.cn/data-center/hgx/}.
-Network bandwidth inter GPUs achieves 900GB/s.
+For example, a NVIDIA HGX houses 16 H100 GPUs networked together using NVLink and NVSwitch in star topology \footnote{https://www.nvidia.cn/data-center/hgx/}, with a peak communication bandwidth of up to 900GB/s.
 The message-passing model determines the transfer mode of MultiAccSys, such as the OPPE and OPPR models used in the MultiAccSys of GPs.
-For each vertex, the OPPE model sends one replica of the feature vector to each neighboring vertex, while OPPR model only sends one replica of the feature vector to each processing node and shares it with all neighboring vertices in that processing node.
+For each vertex, the OPPE model sends one replica of the feature vector to each neighboring vertex, while the OPPR model only sends one replica of the feature vector to each processing node and shares it with all neighboring vertices in that processing node.